EpEthan/captioned-windows-screensaver-wpf/README.md

   - forward when not in "history" should get a new photo
 - [ ] text overlay: show image "source" (directory name)
   - animate in with picture
-- [ ] bugfix: calling Close() before in view causes a crash (i.e. finished iterating over all folders before in view)